 How to Ace your Marketplace Fundraise - Pre-Seed

-At Speedinvest Network Effects, we see thousands of marketplace pitch decks each year from truly remarkable founders with fantastic and innovative business ideas.
+At Speedinvest Marketplaces & Consumer, we see thousands of marketplace pitch decks each year from truly remarkable founders with fantastic and innovative business ideas.
 Over the years, we have noticed several key areas where founders could really make a difference in the quality and impact of their pitch.

 We have collected those learnings in a series of three blog posts, one for each of the three stages Speedinvest invests in: pre-Seed, early-Seed and late-Seed/early Series A. We define those stages as follows:

 - Pre-Seed: A marketplace that is still in development mode and pre-revenue

 - Early Seed: A marketplace that has been live for less than twelve months and has started to monetize